 But if the explosion and lights weren't the result of a UFO crash, or even a plane crash, then what was it?
 In 2010 the MOD released a report which states that the event was a rare combination of an earthquake combined with sightings of an unusually bright meteor.

 According to the British Geological Survey the tremor had a recorded magnitude of 3.5 on the Richter scale and was felt as far away as Liverpool, emanating from an epicentre at Bala Lake in the Berwyn Mountains.

 Records kept at the Astronomy Department at Leicester University, report that several unusually bright meteors were seen over the area that night.
 Known as "bolide meteors" these differ from normal shooting stars as they are much brighter and longer lasting as they burn up in the atmosphere.

 But that still doesn't explain what Pat and her daughters saw on the hillside.
 It seems that while Pat was driving along the mountain road the police who were sent to investigate what they believed could be a plane crash were making their way up the mountain in a Landrover they'd commandeer from a local farm.

 Part way up the mountain the police were forced to move a car belonging to known, local poachers who were also on the mountainside that night.
 Once past the obstruction the police searched the area by torch light.

-According to the timings it seems highly plausible that what Pat witnessed was the powerful light used by the poachers which was powered by a car battery and what she described as "fairy lights" moving around below the light were probably the torches of the searching police officers.
+The timings suggest it's highly likely that what Pat witnessed was the powerful light used by the poachers which was powered by a car battery and what she described as "fairy lights" moving around below the light were probably the torches of the searching police officers.

-The MOD reports confirmed there no UFO crashed in North Wales that night and to this day the official web page for Porton Down says, "no aliens, either alive or dead have ever been taken to Porton Down."
+The MOD reports confirmed there was no UFO crash in North Wales that night and to this day the official web page for Porton Down says, "no aliens, either alive or dead have ever been taken to Porton Down."